MinecraftForge/Documentation/docs/datastorage/config.md

   public ExampleMod() {
     //...

+    // Register the config here
-    // You can also register client only config or server only config ModLoadingContext.get().registerConfig(ModConfig.Type.COMMON, MyConfig.SPEC);
+    // You can also register client only config or server only config by specifying ModConfig.Type.CLIENT or ModConfig.Type.SERVER
+    ModLoadingContext.get().registerConfig(ModConfig.Type.COMMON, MyConfig.SPEC);
   }
   //...
 }
 ```
-Don't read config value too early.
-Client side config will not be ready until main menu shows up.
-Server side config will not be ready until world loads.